New Mexico United Storms Back to Claim Point vs Tulsa

 - New Mexico United Storms Back to Claim Point vs Tulsa - New Mexico United

-- LouCity Acquires Star Forward Goodrum in Transfer from FC Tulsa - Louisville City FC
+- LouCity Transfers Shownumi to English Club Crawley Town - Louisville City FC

-- Match Preview: Rhode Island FC vs. Oakland Roots SC: August 17, 2024 - Rhode Island FC
+- Sacramento Republic FC Blanks El Paso Locomotive FC - Sacramento Republic FC

-- San Antonio FC Acquires Midfielder Jesús Brígido on Loan from C.D.
-Guadalajara - San Antonio FC
+- El Paso Locomotive FC Handed 2-0 Defeat Against Sacramento Republic FC - El Paso Locomotive FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.